jbl31/voting-system/README.md

-# Project Title
+# Project description

-Blockchain voting project in Blockchain and unit testing
+>This project is a Blockchain voting project and unit testing for Alyra's school project n°2.
+>It use HardHat framework, Mocha and OpenZeppelin Helpers for testing purpose.

 ## How to install an run

 In a shell, clone the project:
 ```bash
 git clone https://github.com/jbl31/voting-system.git